yaniker/ClothingRecommendationApp/README.md

 # Notes

-This project could be a great gift for your partner so if you would like to use it for that end, reach out for permission please.
+This project could be a great gift for your partner/friend so if you would like to use it for that end, reach out for permission please.